-A. Maintenance dredging is an ongoing year round activity.
+A. Maintenance dredging is an ongoing year-round activity.
 Gippsland Ports owns and operates a Cutter Suction Dredge, the Kalimna, which operates on the inner channels inside the entrance.
-From 2008 to 2016 a contracted dredging service provider operated the Pelican Trailing Suction Hopper Dredge to maintain ocean access.
+From 2008 to 2016 a contracted Trailing Suction Hopper Dredge maintained ocean access.

-Since September 2017 the Gippsland Ports owned and operated Trailing Suction Hopper Dredge Tommy Norton has performed maintenance dredging at Lakes Entrance.
+Since September 2017 the Gippsland Ports owned and operated Trailing Suction Hopper Dredge Tommy Norton has performed maintenance dredging at Lakes Entrance